About me~

 Image description: On the left, an illustration of a Korean American genderfluid individual with slightly tan skin, smiling with teeth and tilting their head back with their eyes clothes, is pictured.
 They have long black hair tied up in a ponytail, piercings and dark eyebrows.
 They are wearing gold spectacles and a purple tank top with gold accents.

 Hi y'all!
 I'm Jenny and I use they/them pronouns.
 Currently, I'm a graphics reporter for The San Francisco Chronicle!
-I am a recent graduate from UC Berkeley, where I majored in Public Health and minored in Journalism, Data Science and Global Poverty & Practice.
+I graduated from UC Berkeley, where I majored in Public Health and minored in Journalism, Data Science and Global Poverty & Practice.
 My passions lie in art; disability justice; the prison-military industrial complex (and how academia plays a role in this); LGBTQIA+ identity and rights, AANHPI (Asian American Native Hawaiian Pacific Islander) justice; big tech, ethics and policy and the intersections of all of these topics.

 Click here to view my resume!
 And click here to see my full resume on LinkedIn.